-In order to be compatible with the Sun assembler the 680x0 assembler understands the following directives.
+In order to be compatible with the Sun assembler the $680 \mathrm{x}0$ assembler understands the following directives.

-- .data2 This directive is identical to a .data 2 directive. - .even This directive is a special case of the .align directive; it aligns the output to an even byte boundary. - .skip This directive is identical to a .space directive. - .arch name - Select the target architecture and extension features.
-Valid values for name are the same as for the -march command-line option.
+- .data1 This directive is identical to a .data 1 directive. - .data2 This directive is identical to a .data 2 directive. - .even This directive is a special case of the .align directive; it aligns the output to an even byte boundary. - .skip This directive is identical to a .space directive. - .arch name

+Select the target architecture and extension features.
+Valid values for name are the same as for the '-march' command-line option.
 This directive cannot be specified after any instructions have been assembled.
-If it is given multiple times, or in conjunction with the -march option, all uses must be for the same architecture and extension set. - .cpu name Select the target cpu.
-Valid values for name are the same as for the -mcpu command-line option.
+If it is given multiple times, or in conjunction with the '-march' option, all uses must be for the same architecture and extension set.

+.cpu name

+Select the target cpu.
+Valid values for name are the same as for the '-mcpu' command-line option.
 This directive cannot be specified after any instructions have been assembled.
-If it is given multiple times, or in conjunction with the -mopt option, all uses must be for the same cpu.
+If it is given multiple times, or in conjunction with the '-mopt' option, all uses must be for the same cpu.